Oct 06, 2021

 • Average wait time: 4-6 weeks for a new certificate

-• Total planning window: Minimum 2 months
+• Total planning window: At least 2 months in advance

 Cost Breakdown